+DEVELOPING A POSITIVE WORK ENVIRONMENT

+SESSION OVERVIEW

-DEVELOPING A POSITIVE WORK ENVIRONMENT SESSION OVERVIEW Purpose: The aim of the session is for the team to discuss what the team can do to create a more positive work environment where team members feel engaged and valued in order to increase job satisfaction and reduce burnout.
+Purpose: The aim of the session is for the team to discuss what they

+can do to create a more positive work environment where team members feel engaged and valued in order to increase

+job satisfaction and reduce burnout.

 Timing: 60 min.

-Setup: Introduction > Group discussion > Group exercise > Feedback Outcomes: At the end of the session the team will have generated three key initiatives to increase joy and meaning in the team, along with concrete actions to make them happen.
-Facilitators: 1-2 team members to facilitate; 1 team member to act as flipchart scribe to record ideas, discussion points, and outputs.
+Setup: Introduction > Group discussion > Group exercise > Feedback Outcomes: At the end of the session the team will have generated key initiatives to improve the work environment in the team, along with concrete actions to make them happen.
+Facilitators: 1 team members to facilitate; 1 team member to act as a scribe to record ideas, discussion points, and outputs.
 ADVANCE PREPARATION